Why you need to be careful about lower back pain!

 Repetitive motion injuries.

 These include sprains, strains, and herniated discs (also known as slipped or ruptured discs).
-When you do the same thing repeatedly, like bending over to lift something heavy or sitting in the same position for a long time, you can hurt yourself in these ways.
+Repeating the same action, such as bending to lift something heavy or sitting for a long time, can cause injury.

 Injury from impact.